One of the best figure skates available for beginner to intermediate skaters, with great support through the boot and ankle.

-Very stiff construction, but accurate sizing for a good fit.
-Good for novice skaters transitioning to more complex moves like spins and jumps.
+Very stiff construction, but provides accurate sizing for a good fit.
+Ideal for novice figure skaters transitioning to more complex moves like spins and jumps.

 Breaking them in can take a couple of weeks or more.